jaittoka/l10n-tool/README.md

 Overview
 ========

-l10n-tool is used to create typescript/javascript locale files from localizaion JSON-files under your project source.
+l10n-tool is used to create typescript/javascript locale files from localization JSON-files under your project source.
+It goes through every locale JSON file and combines them to a single file per language.

 Installation
 ============